ShieldMyFiles/duly-noted/docs/README.md

 }
 ```

-External links will just like internal links - `@wiki`.
-Note that each of the `::` in external reference path will be replace in order by items in the link.
+Adding an external link to a comment works just like adding an internal link -  [wiki](https://en.wikipedia.org/wiki/::) ` with one major change - the `::` in external reference path will be replace in order by items in the link.
-For example, using  `@wiki/Software_documentation` in a comment will render to: `https://en.wikipedia.org/wiki/Software_documentation`
+For example, using   [wiki/Software](https://en.wikipedia.org/wiki/Software) _documentation` in a comment will link to: `https://en.wikipedia.org/wiki/Software_documentation`

+> **Pro Tip:**
-You can link to your scrum manager, your ticket system, github, anywhere on the Internet or your Intranet, without cluttering your source control will length pasted urls.
+> You can link to your scrum manager, your ticket system, github, anywhere on the Internet or your Intranet that uses URLs with GUID-type patterning (so basically everywhere?), without cluttering your source control with lengthy,
+> hard to remember urls.
+This means you can link to that complicated gitHub issue conversation simply with `see !issue/2`.

+When you initialize duly noted the provided example `duly-noted.json` file will contain external reference examples for:
+* Stackoverflow,
+* Wikipedia, and
+* GitHub Repository Issues,

+But the real power is in adding links to the external services you or your team use.

 ## Examples
-For this project markdown docs were generated in-place with the typescript source code.
+For this project markdown docs were generated in-place from our typescript source code.
+These docs are automatically rendered by gitHub at [/docs](/docs).
-To see an an example of the Markdown docs you can look at ./Duly Noted.md, and the ./ts folder.

-Example HTML docs live in the ./html-docs folder.

 ________________________________